carlocardella/hogwarts-colors-for-vscode/README.md

     - [Red, green and shocking pink: the importance of wizarding world colours](https://www.pottermore.com/features/importance-of-wizarding-world-colours)
     - [How do you colour coordinate the wizarding world?](https://www.pottermore.com/features/Colour-coordinating-the-wizarding-world)
     - [Colours or Pottermore](https://images.ctfassets.net/bxd3o8b291gf/1o1zcpziH6uukemigE4yCa/b6895a88989fc821a23a58eac8b123ec/ColoursofPottermore_03.jpg?w=1330)
+- [damngoodshindig.com](http://damngoodshindig.com/2016/11/03/printable-hogwarts-house-crests/) for the Hogwarts and House crests